theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
 v011: for use with Minecraft and ModLoader beta 1.8.1
+v011: enhanced model with "hi-rez" texture panel support
-v011: added back right-click exit function
+v011: restored right-click exit function
 v011: fixed judder when auto-level turned off
 v011: adjusted on-demand auto-level, applies to roll also (K key by default)